videoDAC/livepeer-delegator-aragon-app/recommended-permissions.md

 This document contains the recommended set of permissions for configuration of the Livepeer Aragon DAO.

-The permissions are as set on the [video.aragonid.eth DAO on Rinkeby](https://rinkeby.aragon.org/#/video.aragonid.eth/permissions?p=app.0x0069ee94a2c6964221c45a402d8b1ff0c45224b6).

 If your DAO is on Mainnet, you must change the `--environment` from `aragon:rinkeby` to `aragon:mainnet` in each command.

 #### Roles which control functions which could be performed by anyone